Nine Ladies

-The Nine Ladies is a stone circle located on Stanton Moor in Derbyshire in the English East Midlands.
+The Nine Ladies is a stone circle on Stanton Moor in Derbyshire in the English East Midlands.
 The Nine Ladies is part of a tradition of stone circle construction that spread throughout much of Britain, Ireland, and Brittany during the Late Neolithic and Early Bronze Ages, over a period between 3300 and 900 BCE.
 The purpose of such monuments is unknown, although archaeologists speculate that the stones represented supernatural entities for the circles' builders.

 Measuring 10.8 metres in diameter, the stone circle consists of ten millstone grit stones, although for several centuries one of these was buried, providing the impression that there had been nine stones.
 Whether the tenth was part of the original prehistoric design or a later addition is unknown.
 The earth rises up around the circle, although it is unclear if this was part of a deliberate earthen bank or the unintended result of other activities.
 It is possible that either a hollow, a standing stone, or an earthen mound was once located inside the ring.
 A single monolith, the King Stone, stands to the southwest of the circle; it is unknown if this was placed there in deliberate reference to the Nine Ladies circle or whether their proximity is incidental.

 During the 18th and 19th centuries, the Nine Ladies attracted the attention of antiquarians like Hayman Rooke and Thomas Bateman.
 Archaeological excavation took place in 2000.
 A wall was built around the circle in the 19th century but removed in 1985.
 Since the late 20th century, the Nine Ladies has been regarded as a sacred site by modern Pagan groups who conduct rituals there.
 From 1999 to 2010 the area around the site was home to the Nine Ladies Anti-Quarry Campaign, which sought to prevent a nearby quarrying operation.

 Location

 The Nine Ladies stands on the northern end of Stanton Moor, an area of heathland in the Peak District.
 It is at a height of between 297 and 298 metres OD.
-The Nine Ladies are located 3 ½ miles south-east of Bakewell.
+The Nine Ladies are located 3+1/2 miles south-east of Bakewell.
 The archaeologist Aubrey Burl described the area of Stanton Moor as "a prehistoric necropolis of cairns, ring-cairns, standing stones and stone circles".
-It is 300m north/north-east of the Reform Tower, while to the west of the stone circle is a cairn cemetery containing three large Bronze Age ring-cairns.
+It is 300 m north/north-east of the Reform Tower, while to the west of the stone circle is a cairn cemetery containing three large Bronze Age ring-cairns.

 Although the moor is largely heathland, the area near to the Nine Ladies is dominated by fescue grasses.
 The heather has been cleared from the site and the birch trees have been prevented from encroaching on the stones themselves, improving visibility of the monument.